mkideal/onepw/README.md

 ## Commands

 1).
-First of all, you should `init` a password box with master password, the master password can be set by ENV(e.g. echo "export PASSWORD_MASTER=MySecret" >> ~/.bashrc)
+First of all, you should `init` a password box with master password, the master password can be set by ENV(e.g. echo "export PASSWORD_MASTER=MySecret" >> ~/.bashrc && source ~/.bashrc)

 ```shell
 onepw init # master password set by ENV